nyc-crh/site/content/gallery/mom-worthy-opponent-for-state.md

 videoTitle:
 closeRdImg:
 closeRdLink:
-eventname: >
- The *New York Daily News* writes about Willie Mae Goodman's success in keeping her daughter Marguerite at the Gouverneur Hospital and improving the care of all residents there.
+eventname: The *New York Daily News* writes about Willie Mae Goodman's success in keeping her daughter Marguerite at the Gouverneur Hospital and improving the care of all residents there.
 caption: "The *New York Daily News* wrote about Willie Mae Goodman’s effort to improve conditions for her daughter Marguerite and others at the Gouverneur Hospital."
 archive_source: "*New York Daily News,* with thanks to Jorgé Matos Valldejuli"
 source_link:
-copyright: New York Daily News
+copyright: Under copyright, used with permission.
+Courtesy of Jorge Matos Valldejuli
 categories:
 - Staten Island
 - parent activism